coreos/fedora-coreos-streams/ISSUE_TEMPLATE/stable.md

 ## Build

 - [ ] Start a [pipeline build](https://jenkins-fedora-coreos.apps.ocp.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline/build?delay=0sec) (select `stable`, leave all other defaults).
 This will automatically run multi-arch builds.
-- Post a link to the job as a comment to this issue
+- Post links to the jobs as a comment to this issue
     - [ ] x86_64
     - [ ] aarch64 ([multi-arch pipeline](https://jenkins-fedora-coreos.apps.ocp.ci.centos.org/job/multi-arch-pipeline/))
-- Wait for the job to finish and succeed
+- Wait for the jobs to finish and succeed
     - [ ] x86_64
     - [ ] aarch64